baaspoolsllc/pokt-rotate-keys/README.md

    - You can run `npm run verify-new-stakes.ts` to verify whether the app stakes in `new-app-private-keys.csv` are staked into the blockchain.
    - This script allows you to quickly validate new application stakes in bulk without manually searching up the tx hashes.

+_Transfer your old app stake wallet balances to your new app stakes.
+Rotating app stakes via network transaction does not transfer funds, you should do that manually._
 ---